Is the metaverse the new frontier in medicine?

 Train health workers

 For example, Meta Platforms, formerly known as Facebook, acquired virtual reality company Oculus for $2 billion in 2014.
-Since the acquisition, Meta has partnered with the WHO to design an MRI mobile app to train healthcare workers. around the world about COVID-19.
+Since the acquisition, Meta has partnered with the WHO to design an MRI mobile app to train healthcare workers. around the world regarding COVID-19.

 The app includes a module where AR technology simulates and teaches users how to properly don and doff PPE.
 It is currently available in seven languages and its features are aimed at solving the challenges pointed out by 22,000 health workers who completed a survey administered by the WHO last year.